ddbj/www/_jga/submission-e.md

 ### Summary information for public display  {#public}

-When JGA submissions are released, following metadata objects will be public on the JGA and NBDC websites to display summary of submissions.
+When JGA submissions are released, following metadata objects will be public on the JGA and DBCLS websites to display summary of submissions.

 <div class="dl-list" markdown="1">